rometools/rome-docs/docs/rome/technical-docs/plugin-mechanism.md

 Parser plugins are managed by the `com.rometools.rome.io.impl.FeedParsers` class (subclass of the `PluginManager`).
-This plugin manager looks for the `WireFeedParser.classes` property in all the `rome.properties` files.
+This plugin manager looks for the `WireFeedParser.classes` property in all `rome.properties` files.
 The fully qualified names of the parser classes must be separated by whitespaces or commas.
 For example, the default `rome.properties` file parser plugins definition is as follows: